Italy Davis Cup team: World Group era (1981–2000)

-Since the World Group format begun in 1981, Italy were able to maintain their top 16 status for twenty years.
-Italy finished as quarterfinalists or better in twelve of those twenty years, including two semifinal loses and one final loss.
 In the 2000 Davis Cup, Italy lost 4–1 away to Spain setting them up for World Group Playoff clash against Belgium.
 Playing at home in Rome, Italy lost the tie 4–1, meaning they would be relegated for the first time in the World Group era.

 Relegation and return to World Group

 After Italy's World Group playoff loss, they were relegated to Europe/Africa Zone Group I for the 2001 edition of the tournament.
-Italy would not return to the World Group until they defeated Chile 4–1 away in the 2011 Davis Cup World Group Play-offs.
+Italy would not return to the World Group until they defeated Chile 4–1 away in the 2011 Davis Cup World Group play-offs.
 Between 2013 and 2018, Italy were defeated in the Quarterfinals on four occasions and once in the Semifinals.
-Since the restructuring of the competition in 2019, Italy has not yet made it into the Semifinals.
+Since the restructuring of the competition in 2019, Italy has made it into the Semifinals in 2022.